ariankordi/FFL.js/README.md

 * Allow rendering with built-in Three.js materials (e.g. MeshStandardMaterial).
   - By using a custom shader to convert all textures that need colors replaced, potentially a built-in no lighting shader that can also draw mask/faceline?
+  - May also need an option to switch color space (`FFLSetLinearGammaMode`), needs to be kept track of per-CharModel.
 * Improve resource loading by either not loading all resource in WASM heap or in memory in general.
 (IndexedDB streaming?)
 * Investigate how to make unit tests for the library, further reading: [Three.js Discourse](https://discourse.threejs.org/t/how-to-unit-test-three-js/57736/2 )
 * **Refactor**: Split code into files, use ESM imports/exports, consider refactoring to TypeScript(?????)